 Final Thoughts on Secured Credit Cards

 Still trying to decide whether or not you should apply for a secured credit card?
 Here are some pros and cons to think over:

 Secured Credit Cards: Pros and Cons

-Bottom Line: If you are in need of a way to establish your ability to manage credit, signing up for a secured credit card is an option.
+Bottom Line: If you need a way to establish your ability to manage credit, signing up for a highly rated secured credit card is an option.
 But it should be considered a bridge to traditional lines of credit and is best suited for people who do not have a credit history or are in need of repair to their credit history.